NewProDeveloper/RRS.c/README.md

 # RRS.c

-This file gives a general perception of how a Round Robin Scheduliong works in a CPU.
+This file gives a general perception of how a Round Robin Scheduling works in a CPU.

 I have made this algorithm time flexible, like user can enter the arrival time for different processes and if the arrival time for the process is same then the Priority comes into action.
 Lower the priority, first is its preference to execute.